BryanWilhite/SonghayCore/README.md

 **coverlet test coverage 🔬☔:** [[report](https://bryanwilhite.github.io/SonghayCore/coverlet/)]

-## version 6.0 changes

-The dominant theme in version 6.0 is about adopting .NET 6.0.
-The [GitHub project for this release](https://github.com/users/BryanWilhite/projects/1/views/1) has the most documented details.
-Many version 6.0 changes are breaking changes.

-Notable changes:

-- [Issue #131](https://github.com/BryanWilhite/SonghayCore/issues/131) was about removing direct support for WPF and any members marked obsolete in previous releases.
-- [Issue #135](https://github.com/BryanWilhite/SonghayCore/issues/135) was about separating Newtonsoft JSON routines from the Core.
-- [Issue #137](https://github.com/BryanWilhite/SonghayCore/issues/137) was about recognizing the new nullability features of .NET.
-- [Issue #140](https://github.com/BryanWilhite/SonghayCore/issues/140) was about finally adding coverlet code coverage.

 ## _core_ reusable, opinionated concerns

+### `Songhay.Hosting`

+One of the most important additions to .NET came in .NET 6.0 (circa 2021): the _.NET Generic Host_ [📖 [docs](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host)].
+This _host_ concept from Microsoft allows developers to _not_ have to reinvent:

+- Dependency injection (DI)
+- Logging
+- Configuration
+- App shutdown
+- `IHostedService` implementations (for long-running background tasks \[📖 [docs](https://learn.microsoft.com/en-us/dotnet/core/extensions/timer-service?pivots=dotnet-7-0) \])

+All ASP.NET developers expect to get these things “for free” and, finally, Microsoft is basically letting all .NET developers get these things for free.
+This _Core_ recognizes the _.NET Generic Host_, stating with the `DefaultHostedService` [class](https://github.com/BryanWilhite/SonghayCore/blob/master/SonghayCore/Hosting/DefaultHostedService.cs) (see `Songhay.Extensions` below for more details).

 ### `Songhay.Diagnostics`

-This _Core_ is exclusively concerned with _tracing_.
+This _Core_ is concerned with _tracing_ as well as logging.
 Logging concerns should be logically above this _Core_. [`TraceSources`](https://github.com/BryanWilhite/SonghayCore/blob/master/SonghayCore/Diagnostics/TraceSources.cs) and [`TraceSourceExtensions`](https://github.com/BryanWilhite/SonghayCore/blob/master/SonghayCore/Extensions/TraceSourceExtensions.cs) define how tracing should be implemented with a bias toward using all source levels.
 When tracing is not configured for this _Core_ then it will be ignored without throwing exceptions.

 For a review of the organizational difference between tracing and logging, see “[Tracing vs Logging vs Monitoring: What’s the Difference?](https://www.bmc.com/blogs/monitoring-logging-tracing/)” by [Chrissy Kidd](https://www.linkedin.com/in/chrissy-k-47294593).